The Super Jews exhibition tackles the Jewish heritage of selected European football clubs and explores how Jewish identities manifest among the fans.

 The journey down football history and into fan culture certainly invites you to think (as so often with exhibitions at the Jewish Museum).

-As such, I am reminded of what philosopher, Nobel Prize winner (and goalkeeper) Albert Camus once noted:
+At such moments, I am reminded of what philosopher, Nobel Prize winner (and goalkeeper) Albert Camus once noted:

 All I know most surely about morality and obligations, I owe to football.